0xHumban/marmot-reduce/README.md

 - **Interactive menu** to manage operations.
 - **Display connected clients** in real time.
 - **Ping clients** to check their availability.
+- **Update Distant client**, sending new version of client
 - **Proper connection management**, preventing resource leaks.
 - **Distributed execution of calculations**:
   - Letter counting in a text.
   - Checking if a number is prime.
   - PI estimation using Monte Carlo algorithm
+  - Free fall simulation

 ###  Client

 - **Persistent connection**:
   - If the connection is lost, the client automatically attempts to reconnect.
   - It continues until the server sends an exit message.
+  - It can self update himself with new version sent by server

 ---
 ## Installation and Execution